renchap/modern-js-in-browsers/dependencies.md

 Things to keep in mind:
 - It seems a bad idea to make build tools import the original source in any cases, as the build tool might not understand it if the dependency is using a veyr modern syntax.
 For example, if a package is written using experimental ES7 features, it will not be transpiled by Babel.
 Hence the need for the package to be transpiled to a known and common target (or multiple ones).
+- There have been 2 recent new entries in `package.json`: `jsnext:main` and `module`.
+They may seem useful to our case at first, but in practice they are not.
+Like what is described above, they point to an alternate transpilation included in the distributed package, but the only requirement for this version is to be using `import` statements and no `require` or older way of loading files.
+Most of the time, this alternate transpiled version is the same one as the main entry, except for those `import` statements.
+It has been created to help optimising published bundles (tree-shaking, …).

 ## TODO